K-Konstantinidis/Snake/README.md

 The game is the original Snake version where if the snake head hits its body or the border of the screen, then the game ends.
 In the end screen is a Game Over message with the score.
 The score is the amount of apples you ate before losing.

+For more information about how the code works, there are lots of comments in the .java files to help you understand everything and follow along with ease!